abigailhall/final-project/README.md

 4/21 - All members were present while working on the project.

 4/22 - All members were present while working on the project.

+4/23 - All members were present while working on the project.